Delfina Entrecanales: Contribution to the arts

 In 1988 the Delfina Studio Trust opened its doors at a former jeans factory in Stratford, east London.
 Four years later, it moved to a bigger space in Bermondsey Street, a former chocolate factory that after being refurbished provided accommodation, studio rooms, a gallery and a canteen where artists could eat for £1.
-A long list of artists were supported by the Delfina Studio Trust, including Glenn Brown, Jane & Louise Wilson, Keith Tyson, Mark Francis, Mark Wallinger, Tacita Dean, Thomas Demand and Tomoko Takahashi, among many others.
+A long list of artists were supported by the Delfina Studio Trust, including Glenn Brown, Jane & Louise Wilson, Keith Tyson, Maud Cotter, Mark Francis, Mark Wallinger, Tacita Dean, Thomas Demand and Tomoko Takahashi, among many others.
 Some of those artists later became winners or finalists of some of the most prestigious awards in the sector, including the Turner Prize.

 After the end of her second marriage, Entrecanales withdrew from her activity as a patron for some time but then in 2005, during a trip to Syria with her close friend and international human rights lawyer Mark Muller, she decided to resume her work supporting artists.
 In 2007, the Delfina Foundation opened to the public, housed in an Edwardian building near Victoria, in central London.
 Although initially it had a particular focus on Middle Eastern and North African artists, the work of the foundation is no longer limited to any specific geographical focus.

 Entrecanales then bought the house next door and combined the two properties into one unified structure, designed by London's Studio Octopi and Cairo-based architect Shahira Fahmy, which has space to host eight artists and also includes a library, communal kitchen, offices and an exhibition space.
 Coinciding with the opening of the new building, the programme also shifted from a regional focus to a thematic approach, starting with a pluriannual residential programme on "the Politics of Food".

 Unlike most patrons, Entrecanales was not an art collector and instead defined herself as a "collector of artists", having supported more than 600 artists worldwide with her philanthropic work: "The one thing I want you to make clear is that I am not a collector.
 I collect artists, not art!".
 Establishing a deep connection with artists was what drove her work: "Meeting inspiring people, and inspiring other people.
 My relationship with the artists is why I've done it; all the other things, I don't care about it.
 I am like a grandmother, to all of them."

 In recognition of her contribution to the arts, Entrecanales was made a Commander of Order of the British Empire (CBE) in the Queen's Birthday Honours in 2012, the year of the Diamond Jubilee, and she was also the recipient of The Prince of Wales Medal for Philanthropy in the Arts in 2013.
-In 2016, a Spanish association of female entrepreneurs (Asociación Mujer Siglo XXI de Empresarias de Bilbao) also gave her an award for her patronage work.
+In 2016, a Spanish association of female entrepreneurs (Asociación Mujer Siglo XXI, based in Bilbao) also gave her an award for her patronage work.
 She retired from the Board of Trustees of the Delfina Foundation in 2020.